 Sign up for job alerts

 Look on local or national recruitment sites and sign up for email alerts so that you can jump straight to action when any jobs with your criteria are listed.
-You should also do your research and contact recruitment agencies in your new city so that they can help you in your search.
+You should also do your research and contact recruitment agencies in your new city so that they can help you with your search.

 Talk to your current connections

 Think about who you already know in the place you’re planning to move to.
 How might they be able to help you out?
 Whether it’s giving you a place to stay for a few nights or putting the word out that you’re job hunting, this might be the assistance you need to make the move.
-Don’t be afraid to get in touch with Facebook/LinkedIn connections, university friends, and professional associates.
+Don’t be afraid to get in touch with Facebook/linkedin connections, university friends, and professional associates.

 Start building a new network